mgoellnitz/dinistiq/README.md

 } // RegisterableServlet
 ```

-So a servlet has to tell which url patterns its request should meet to be able to
+So a servlet has to tell which url patterns its requests should meet, to be
-handle them.
-Additionally it tells an order number to sort all available servlets
+able to handle them.
+Additionally it tells an order number to sort all
-to provide a certain precedency rule for them.
+available servlets to provide a certain precedency rule for them.

 ## Custom Class Resolver